jfrey-xx/jfrey-xx.github.io/index.md

 ---
 layout: index
 permalink: /
 excerpt: "Greetings!
-I'm a PhD student in computer science.
-My thesis brings together the evaluation of human-computer interaction and electroencephalography recordings.
-More often than my advisers would like, I also toy with physiological sensors and machine learning."
+I'm a researcher in computer science.
+I explore how physiological computing can contribute to human-computer interaction and foster new communication channels among the general public.
+I came to think that the purpose of those technological artifacts is to enhance well being and facilitate human relationships on the whole.
+Or at least this is the path into which I try to venture, hacking my way."
 ---

 ### Last news